3 Tips to Prepare Your AC System for the Upcoming Cooling Season

 Seeking professional help is the best way to make sure your AC system can cool your home without wasting energy.
 Your service technician can also take steps to protect it from storm damage.
 By signing up for a residential HVAC maintenance agreement, you’ll take one giant step toward lowering energy bills and reducing the risk of breakdowns.

 Are you ready to schedule your professional AC maintenance service before the cooling season starts?
-Contact Ted’s HVAC at (919) 823-7344 to learn more about the residential maintenance services we perform.
+Contact Ted’s HVAC, Plumbing & Electrical at (919) 823-7344 to learn more about the residential maintenance services we perform.

 Image provided by iStock